tassiluca/direct-style-effects/docs/direct-style-presentation.md

 - `Async` capability allows methods to suspend while waiting for the result;
 - `CanFail` capability allows methods to break the computation returning an error message in case of failure.

-  $\Rightarrow$ Composing effects with capabilities is straightforward: just add the required capabilities to the method signature.
+  $\Rightarrow$ **Composing effects with capabilities is straightforward**: just add the required capabilities to the method signature.

 ---